ECCC-ASTD-MRD/georef/python/doc/README.md

 When loading `libgeoref.so`, we need to be able to find `librmn.so` and therefore `libjson-c.so`, and `libApp.so`.

-So to be able to run this, we need to load `librmn` and
+So to be able to run this, we need to load `librmn` probably via SSM, and
 ```
 # Directory containing python package
 export PYTHONPATH=${GEOREF_REPO}/python